K10K30/Elo-CDF-Computation/README.md

 - tqdm

 ### Usage
-The main script demonstrates various analyses and visualizations related to the ELO rating system.
-To run the code, ensure that all dependencies are installed and execute the script in a Python environment.
+The main script provides various analyses and visualizations related to the stationary distribution of the ELO rating system.
+To execute the code, ensure that all dependencies are installed and run the script in a Python environment.

 ### Author
 David Man